 If you have a personal alarm, use it.

 A number of people we’ve talked to have not activated their alarms after having a fall for fear of being thought of as a nuisance.
-Our advice is; if you’re unable to get to a phone or call for help, you must set off your alarm.
+If can't get to a phone or call for help, you must set off your alarm.
 The people at the other end won’t think you’re a nuisance at all, and your family will be relieved to know help was at hand when you needed it.

 Enduring Power of Attorney